MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/troubleshoot-always-on-vpn.md

 4. Do you have the internal and external NICs on the VPN server configured correctly?
 Are they in different subnets?
 Does the external NIC connect to the correct interface on your firewall?

 5. Are UDP 500 and 4500 ports open from the client to the VPN server's external interface?
 Check the client firewall, server firewall, and any hardware firewalls.
-IPSEC uses UDP port 500, so make sure that you do not have IPEC disabled or blocked anywhere.
+IPSEC uses UDP port 500, so make sure that you don't have IPEC disabled or blocked anywhere.

 6. Is certificate validation failing?
 Verify the NPS server has a Server Authentication certificate that can service IKE requests.
 Make sure that you have the correct VPN server IP specified as an NPS client.
 Make sure that you are authenticating with PEAP, and the Protected EAP properties should only allow authentication with a certificate.
 You can check the NPS event logs for authentication failures.
-For more details, see [Install and Configure the NPS Server](/windows-server/networking/technologies/nps/nps-manage-install)
+For more information, see [Install and Configure the NPS Server](/windows-server/networking/technologies/nps/nps-manage-install)

-7. Are you connecting but do not have Internet/local network access?
+7. Are you connecting but don't have Internet/local network access?
 Check your DHCP/VPN server IP pools for configuration issues.

-8. Are you connecting and have a valid internal IP but do not have access to local resources?
+8. Are you connecting and have a valid internal IP but don't have access to local resources?
 Verify that clients know how to get to those resources.
 You can use the VPN server to route requests.

 ## Azure AD Conditional Access connection issues

 ### Oops - You can't get to this yet

-- **Error description.** When the Conditional Access policy is not satisfied, blocking the VPN connection, but connects after the user selects **X** to close the message.
+- **Error description.** When the Conditional Access policy isn't satisfied, blocking the VPN connection, but connects after the user selects **X** to close the message.
 Selecting **OK** causes another authentication attempt, which ends in another "Oops" message.
 These events are recorded in the AAD Operational Event log of the client.

 - **Possible cause**

-  - The user has a valid client authentication certificate in their Personal Certificate store that was not issued by Azure AD.
+  - The user has a valid client authentication certificate in their Personal Certificate store that Azure AD didn't issue.

-  - The VPN profile \<TLSExtensions\> section is either missing or does not contain the **\<EKUName\>AAD Conditional Access\</EKUName\>\<EKUOID\>1.3.6.1.4.1.311.87</EKUOID\>\<EKUName>AAD Conditional Access</EKUName\>\<EKUOID\>1.3.6.1.4.1.311.87</EKUOID\>** entries.
+  - The VPN profile \<TLSExtensions\> section is either missing or doesn't contain the **\<EKUName\>AAD Conditional Access\</EKUName\>\<EKUOID\>1.3.6.1.4.1.311.87</EKUOID\>\<EKUName>AAD Conditional Access</EKUName\>\<EKUOID\>1.3.6.1.4.1.311.87</EKUOID\>** entries.
 The \<EKUName> and \<EKUOID> entries tell the VPN client which certificate to retrieve from the user's certificate store when passing the certificate to the VPN server.
-Without this, the VPN client uses whatever valid Client Authentication certificate is in the user's certificate store and authentication succeeds.
+Without the  \<EKUName> and \<EKUOID> entries, the VPN client uses whatever valid Client Authentication certificate is in the user's certificate store and authentication succeeds.

-  - The RADIUS server (NPS) has not been configured to only accept client certificates that contain the **AAD Conditional Access** OID.
+  - The RADIUS server (NPS) hasn't been configured to only accept client certificates that contain the **AAD Conditional Access** OID.

-- **Possible solution.** To escape this loop, do the following:
+- **Possible solution.** To escape this loop:

   1. In Windows PowerShell, run the **Get-WmiObject** cmdlet to dump the VPN profile configuration.
   2. Verify that the **\<TLSExtensions>**, **\<EKUName>**, and **\<EKUOID>** sections exist and shows the correct name and OID.